donmccaughey/C-evo-x/README.md

 ### The Delphi Projects

-There are five Delphi projects: three projects for building the game, one for building the Delphi sample AI and one for building a Delphi components package.
+There are six Delphi projects: three projects for building the game, one for building the standard AI, one for building the Delphi sample AI and one for building a Delphi components package.

 The core game can be built in two ways: as a single integrated executable or as a DLL and loader.